 If the netBufferList parameter describes a NET_BUFFER_LIST chain, completionFn will be called once for each NET_BUFFER_LIST in the chain.

-If the netBufferList parameter is NULL and the streamFlags parameter is FWPS_STREAM_FLAG_RECEIVE_DISCONNECT or FWPS_STREAM_FLAG_SEND_DISCONNECT, completionFn will not be called.
+If the netBufferList parameter is NULL and the streamFlags parameter has either FWPS_STREAM_FLAG_RECEIVE_DISCONNECT or FWPS_STREAM_FLAG_SEND_DISCONNECT set, the completionFn function will not be called.

 - completionContext [in, optional]